marmelab/react-admin/DatagridAG.md

 ![DatagridAG flex](https://marmelab.com/ra-enterprise/modules/assets/DatagridAG-flex.png)

-Alternatively, you can use the grid's `columnApi` to call `autoSizeAllColumns` to automatically resize all columns to fit their content:
+Alternatively, you can use the grid's `api` to call `autoSizeAllColumns` to automatically resize all columns to fit their content:

 ```tsx
 import 'ag-grid-community/styles/ag-grid.css';